stephband/fn/README.md

 ## Fn(fn)

-Fn creates a wrapper for a function that returns a value - in other words, it creates an IO Functor.
+Creates an IO Functor.
 The functor has fantasy-land compliant methods for Functor, Applicative and Monad.
 Values can be extracted from a functor with `.shift()`: